ljw1004/csharpspec/csharp/lexical-structure.md

     ;
 ```

-The  *null-literal* can be implicitly converted to a reference type or nullable type.
+The  *null_literal* can be implicitly converted to a reference type or nullable type.

 ### Operators and punctuators